-Abbie Solish received her Ph.D. in Clinical-Developmental Psychology from York University in 2011 and is a member of the College of Psychologists of Ontario.
-Her role as a psychologist at Holland Bloorview includes psychological and developmental assessments of young children with autism spectrum disorders (ASD) and/or developmental delays at the Eglinton West Satellite Clinic.
-Dr. Solish leads cognitive behaviour therapy groups for children and adolescents with ASD and significant anxiety at the main-site.
-These groups are based on the manualized Facing Your Fears program and Dr. Solish is involved in evaluating these groups and disseminating the results.
-Dr. Solish also works in the Autism Research Centre at Holland Bloorview, conducting assessments and providing supervision.
-She is assisting with various projects including those focusing on very early identification and intervention with toddlers at high-risk for ASD.
-Dr. Solish has undergone extensive training administering the Autism Diagnostic Observation Schedule (ADOS/ADOS-2) and has achieved research reliability in administering all 4 modules.
-She has also worked with children and adolescents with learning disabilities, ADHD, and intellectual disabilities.
-Dr. Solish has conducted research in the field of ASD and intellectual disabilities and has several publications in peer-reviewed journals.
+Abbie Solish received her Ph.D. in Clinical-Developmental Psychology from York University following the completion of her internship at Holland Bloorview.
+Her role as a psychologist at Holland Bloorview includes psychological and developmental assessments of children with Autism Spectrum Disorder (ASD) and/or developmental delays.
+Dr. Solish led the initiative to bring the Facing Your Fears anxiety program, a cognitive behaviour therapy group for children and adolescents with ASD and significant anxiety, to Holland Bloorview.
+She has been leading and supervising these groups since they began in 2011, most recently virtually through Zoom.
+Dr. Solish has been involved in evaluating these groups and disseminating the results.
+Dr. Solish also supervises and co-leads didactic sessions for the Social ABCs early intervention program run through the Ontario Autism Program.
+In addition, she works part-time in the Autism Research Centre at Holland Bloorview, helping to provide clinical supervision on Dr. Jessica Brian's research projects.
+Dr. Solish has undergone extensive training administering the Autism Diagnostic Observation Schedule (ADOS/ADOS-2) and has achieved research reliability from trainings in Toronto and at the University of Michigan Autism & Communication Disorders Center.
+She has helped to co-lead ADOS-2 trainings run at Holland Bloorview.
+Dr. Solish has also worked with children and adolescents with learning disabilities, ADHD, and intellectual disabilities.
+She has conducted research in the field of ASD and intellectual disabilities and has several publications in peer-reviewed journals.